All Products

 string

-The OSS directory to which you want to synchronize the local files.
-The path is in the oss://bucketname/path/ format.
-Example: oss://examplebucket/exampledir/.
-If the value of cloud_url does not end with a forward slash (/), ossutil automatically adds one at the end of the value.
+The path of the OSS folder.
+The path is in the format oss://bucketname/path/.
+For example, oss://examplebucket/exampledir/.
+If the cloud_url that you enter does not end with a forward slash (/), ossutil automatically adds a forward slash (/) to the end of the path.

 --acl